Arpit-tR/Red-Kunai-Curser/README.md

-## How to Inatall
+## How to Install
-Right click install.inf

-Click Install
+	1. Right-click the 'install.inf' file and click "Install".

+	2. Open Windows > Control Panel > Mouse

+	3. Change your cursor set to the "Red Kunai" cursor set